wakefieldite/hArch/packages.md

 This document serves to provide a list of customizations and reasons why one tool was chosen over another.
 For example:
 <details>
-<summary>Desktop Environment/Window Manager: [i3-gaps](https://archlinux.org/packages/community/x86_64/i3-gaps/)</summary>
+<summary>Desktop Environment/Window Manager: [i3-gaps-rounded](https://aur.archlinux.org/packages/i3-gaps-rounded-git)</summary>
-  Originally I was looking to use i3 with some elements from KDE, I've since found all things I really wanted from KDE can be done quite well in i3, so I decided to try just plain i3-gaps.
-There are however many WMs I want to try, including some for Wayland, maybe I'll experiment more with those when I migrate to Gentoo once this project is finished.</details>
+  Originally I was looking to use i3 with some elements from KDE, I've since found all things I really wanted from KDE can be done quite well in i3, so I decided to try just i3-gaps-rounded.
+There are however many WMs I want to try, I would use sway but as an nvidia user the performance hit with free drivers isn't appealing My pay does run Sway though, absolutely love it.
+If you have AMD GPU or just integrated then Sway may be good for you..</details>

 <details>
 <summary>Display Manager: [Ly](https://aur.archlinux.org/packages/ly)</summary>
   minimalist while still modern.
-There are plenty of alternatives which would be commandline, such as emptty</details>
+There are plenty of alternatives which would be commandline, such as emptty.
+I am however seeing a problem logging out to Ly from i3 where you have to reboot to get back to Ly, so investigating this and hopefully fixing this otherwise I will have to pick a different display manager.</details>

 <details>
 <summary>File Manager: [ranger](https://github.com/ranger/ranger) + w3m + ffmpeg + ffmpegthumbnailer</summary>